jacksonwilliampluskota/GamePlatformOF/README.md

 sudo mv GamePlatformOF/ plataformGame/
 ```

-Chage name of donloaded openframework to "OF"
+Change the name of donloaded openframework to "OF"

 ```
 sudo mv of_vx.xx.x_linux64gcc6_release/ OF/